 When is the funding available and what are the City’s plans?

 Measure M – Parks for All funding went into effect in April 2019.
 The City of Santa Rosa has dedicated the first two years of funding (2019 – 2020) estimated at $3.8 million to support the restoration of city parks damaged during the 2017 Sonoma Complex Fires.

 In 2020, City staff will be reaching out to engage with the community to determine citizens’ desires for how to prioritize spending the remainder of Santa Rosa’s portion of funding, estimated at $15.3 million, which is to be generated during years 3 -10 (2021 – 2028).

-Beginning in January 2020, community members will be asked to provide their input through a series of community meetings and workshops held throughout Santa Rosa, and through surveys and online forums.
+In 2020, community members will be asked to provide their input through a series of community meetings and workshops held throughout Santa Rosa, and through surveys and online forums.

 Interested citizens are asked to submit their email address using the link (top right of this page) to receive updates on the City’s Measure M – Parks for All outreach and planning.
-Please also check back to this website after January 6, 2020 for further information, including the schedule for initial outreach meetings and surveys.